Glossary of Terms

 - Marginal Physical Product: the additional product produced as a result of a small addition of input.
 This can be calculated as (Q2 – Q1)/(I2 – I1)

-- Negative returns to scale: the point on the production function where addition of another unit of input will decrease the total amount of output.
+- Negative returns to scale: the point on the production function where the addition of another unit of input will decrease the total amount of output.

 - Output: finished goods and services also known as quantity, or products.